layer5io/istio-service-mesh-workshop/lab-5/README.md

 <!-- ```sh
 kubectl apply -f samples/bookinfo/networking/virtual-service-reviews-test-v2.yaml
 ``` -->
-In Meshery on the Istio adapter's management page, please enter `default` in the `Namespace` field.
+Using Meshery, navigate to the Istio management page:

+1. Enter `default` in the `Namespace` field.
-Then, click the (+) icon on the `Configure` card and select `Route traffic to V2 of Book info reviews service for user Jason` from the list.
+2. Click the (+) icon on the `Apply Custom Configuration` card and paste the configuration below.

 <small>Manual step for can be found [here](#appendix)</small>